XWangLabTHU/cfDNApipe/README.md

 virusdetect(seqInput1=fq1, seqInput2=fq2, upstream=True)
 ```

 The output for every sample will be 2 files.
-One file with suffix "output" saves the classification results for every unmapped read.
-Another file with suffix "report" reports statistics for virus detection like below.
+One file with the suffix "output" saves the classification results for every unmapped read.
+Another file with the suffix "report" reports statistics for virus detection like below.

 | name | taxID | taxRank | genomeSize | numReads | numUniqueReads | abundance |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: |